Roger de Clifford (died c. 1285): Later life

 On his return to England in 1274 he was at once sent with William de Beauchamp into Wales with a commission to examine into the state of the border and to exact reparation for breaches of the peace.
 In the autumn of 1275 he was again in France, being commissioned to explain to Philip III Edward's reason for refusing to act as arbitrator in a dispute between the Duke of Burgundy and the Count of Nivernois, which it was desired to refer to him.

-We find him appointed governor of Erdesleigh in Herefordshire in the following year, and Justice of Wales in 1279, being invested, as we gather from Rishanger, with a jurisdiction extending over the whole of that country.
+He was appointed governor of Erdesleigh in Herefordshire in 1275, and Justice of Wales in 1279, being invested, according to Rishanger, with a jurisdiction extending over the whole of that country.
 On the outbreak of the last Welsh insurrection he was surprised by David, brother of Llewelyn, in Hawarden Castle on Palm Sunday (22 March 1281–2), the garrison being put to the sword, and taken prisoner, though not before he had been severely (according to one chronicler mortally) wounded.
 He was carried to Snowdon.
-In the war which followed his son Roger was drowned on St. Leonard's day (6 November 1282) while crossing a bridge of boats over the Menai Straits, a sudden attack of the Welsh having thrown the English forces into confusion.
+In the war which followed his son Roger was drowned on St. Leonard's day (6 November 1282) while crossing a bridge of boats over the Menai Strait, a sudden attack of the Welsh having thrown the English forces into confusion.

 Clifford probably died about 1285.
 His estate being in debt to the Crown, execution was issued on his goods in 1286, the jewels of his widow the countess being exempted by the writ.
 Before his death he had made over to the city of London certain property which he held in the Jewry.